Augmentation-aware Self-supervised Learning with Conditioned Projector: Pretraining and evaluation details

 \paragraph{Linear evaluation}

-We follow the linear evaluation protocol of \cite{chen2020simple,grill2020bootstrap,kornblith2019better,lee2021improving}.
+The linear evaluation (linear probing) protocol used throughout this work follows \cite{chen2020simple,grill2020bootstrap,kornblith2019better,lee2021improving}.
 Namely, we center-crop and resize the images from the downstream dataset to the size of $224 \times 224$, pass them through the pretrained feature extractor, and obtain the embeddings from the final feature extractor stage.
 The only exception from this is the CUB dataset \cite{wah2011cub}, where, following \cite{lee2021improving}, for the training images besides the center crop of the image, we also crop the image at its corners and do the same for the horizontal flip of the image (this is known as TenCrop operation\footnote{\url{https://pytorch.org/vision/main/generated/torchvision.transforms.TenCrop.html}}).
 Having gathered the image features, we minimize the $l_2$-regularized cross-entropy objective using L-BFGS on the features of the training images.
 We select the regularization parameter from between $[10^{-6}, 10^5]$ using the validation features.
 Finally, we train the linear classifier on training and validation features with the selected $l_2$ parameter and report the final performance metric (see Table \ref{tab:eval_datasets}) on the test dataset.
 We set the maximum number of iterations in L-BFGS as 5000 and use the model trained on training data as initialization for training the final model.

-We note that the above linear evaluation procedure is effectively equivalent to training the final layer of a network on non-augmented data, while keeping the remainder of the parameters unchanged.
+We note that the above linear evaluation procedure is effectively equivalent to training the final layer of a network on non-augmented data while keeping the remainder of the parameters unchanged.